With a Christmas trip to Copenhagen now booked it’s safe to say we’ll be celebrating Scandi-style in our house this year.

 Disclaimer: The giveaway is open to those in the UK only and ends at midnight GMT on Tuesday 16th October.
 The winner will be announced on my Instagram account afterwards.
 Good luck!

 Please note this competition is in no way associated with or endorsed by Instagram.

-Images one, two and three courtesy of the ScandiKitchen Christmas book by Brontë Aurell.
+Image 1 courtesy of the ScandiKitchen Christmas book by Brontë Aurell.
 Photography by Peter Cassidy and published by Ryland Peters & Small.
-Image four by Nicola Capper.